gorkhadev/gorkha.dev/syllabus/ruby/section-two/loops.md

 In the above example, you can see we have created an infinite loop and we need to press `Ctrl + C` to stop it.

 However, we can use the `break` keyword to exit the loop.
-But, if we add a condition than it becomes a _Conditional Loop_.
+But, if we add a conditional statement than it becomes a _Conditional Loop_.

 ```ruby
 # Print Hello only 5 fines